 Crypto wallets can be easily accessed either online through a website, by purchasing hardware from a company, downloading software directly onto your desktop or installing a mobile app on your phone.
 Wallets are a crucial piece of technology for every functioning digital currency because they let the owners send, receive and store coins or tokens securely on their respective network.

 There are more companies offering cryptocurrency wallets today than ever before.
-Below we have listed all of them for you to review and compare.
+Above we have listed all of them for you to review and compare.